KaiWalter/azure-devops-principalName-migration/README.md

 ### configure Azure and Azure DevOps accounts

+> DISCLAIMER!
+The success of capture and rebuild hugely depends on the authorizations given to these accounts.
+Check the captured information thoroughly.
+I had cases where I had to assign IAM / Subscription Owner to the registered app.

 For Azure an registered app is required with these _application permissions_:
 Microsoft Graph -> Directory.ReadWrite.All + User.Invite.All + User.ReadWrite.All